ScottLogic/blog/_posts/2025-03-05-intersection-and-union-types-with-java-and-scala.md

 ~~~~

-While the underlying structure with sealed interfaces remains, the handleInputJava method is now cleaner thanks to pattern matching checks.
-This makes working with simulated union types in Java significantly less verbose compared to older versions.
+While the underlying structure with sealed interfaces remains, the handleInputJava method has now become cleaner thanks to pattern matching checks.
+This has made working with simulated union types in Java significantly less verbose compared to older versions.

 **Practical Application: Representing Success or Failure, Variant Data Structures**